Jane Fonda Fast Facts

 June 5, 2014 - The American Film Institute presents Fonda with the 42nd AFI Life Achievement Award.

+May 8, 2015 - "Grace and Frankie", a Netflix series starring Fonda and Lily Tomlin, premieres.

-December 1, 2016 - An op-ed she wrote appears in Time magazine about the Dakota Access Pipeline protests.
+December 1, 2016 - Time magazine publishes an op-ed by Fonda about the Dakota Access Pipeline protests.

+January 15, 2018 - Reveals in an interview that her doctor removed a cancerous growth from her lower lip.